How COVID-19 Is Challenging Company Culture

 Company culture will struggle if you don’t already have a strong foundation in place.

 With your team working remotely, and not within the ‘hub’ of the company, it’s easy for people to begin to feel disengaged with the company, and lacking in motivation.

 However, it is in these situations that company culture can be the guiding force that keeps everyone together and driving towards the same goals.

 Without a doubt, this data found by SHRM reveals that businesses were just not prepared for the crisis, and were completely unaware of what they should have been putting in place to ensure the business was agile enough to adapt to a crisis.

 As lockdown has been extended in the UK, it will now be interesting to see how businesses continue to respond to the uncertainty.

-If you need helping or advice during this time to maintain your company culture, contact us about our 1:1 culture consultancy.
+If you need helping or advice during this time to maintain your company culture, contact us about our team to discover how we can help.